angelrodes/RadonSim/README.md

 ![Screenshot at 2023-01-15 14-29-24](https://user-images.githubusercontent.com/53089531/212543552-89833092-6141-4697-a2be-4b1f34995234.png)

-The Radon data provided by the device is depicted vby a thick black line.
+The radon data provided by the device is depicted vby a thick black line.

 The ventilation pattern is drwan in blue at the top of the figure.